diecode/KillerMoney/README.md

 ## Installing
 *Note: If you have KillerMoney versions 1.x, 2.x or 3.x installed, delete it with all files and configurations.*
-1. Install [vault](https://dev.bukkit.org/projects/vault) and a vault supported Economy plugin (for example Essentials, BOSEconomy, iConomy, etc.) if you want use money reward feature.
+1. Install [vault](https://dev.bukkit.org/projects/vault) and a vault supported Economy plugin (for example Essentials, BOSEconomy, iConomy, etc.) if you want use the money reward feature.
 2. Download the latest version of [KillerMoney](https://dev.bukkit.org/projects/killermoney) and copy it into your plugins folder.
-3. Restart your server for the plugin files to generate and for the plugin to load.
+3. Restart your server to load the plugin and generate the default config files.
 4. Customize configuration files to your liking
   - config.yml
   - entities.yml